raccoons-co/abstract-protobuf-plugin/README.md

 of a further plugin development.

-The skeletal implementation of `AbstractCodeGenerator` handles processing of generating Java code extensions for any protocol message types.
+The skeletal implementation of `AbstractCodeGenerator` handles processing of generating Java code extensions for any protocol buffer message types.

 To introduce a concrete generator that extends the output produced by another code generator, the programmer must extend `AbstractCodeGenerator`class and implement the method `generate(...)` which returns an instance of `CodeGeneratorResponse.File`.

-To limit the scope of protocol message types to which concrete generator will be applied, the programmer should to override `precondition()` method to return required predicates.
+To limit the scope of protocol buffer message types to which concrete generator will be applied, the programmer should to override `precondition()` method to return required predicates.